mattlean/checkpointjs/README.md

 import checkpoint from 'checkpointjs'
 ```

-*Note: This library supports TypeScript!
+*Note: This library supports TypeScript.
 The source is completely written in it and declaration files are included in the build which can be found in the `dist/` folder.*

 ## Examples
 *TODO*